Upcoming Mission: Georgia Institute of Technology AE BS/MS Honors Program

 Programming

-Python VS Code MATLAB Simulink
+Python HTML MATLAB Simulink

 Click Here to View My Work!